ankitarawat309/e-commerce-sales-analysis/README.md

 - Python
 - Pandas
 - Matplotlib
-- Jupyter Notebook
 - VS Code

 ## 🧹 Data Cleaning

-Before analyzing the data, I checked it for duplicates, cancelled transactions, missing values, and invalid prices.
+Before starting the analysis, I checked the dataset for duplicate records, cancelled transactions, missing values, and invalid prices.

 The main cleaning steps were: